nathanssantos/evolution-graph/README.md

 **type:** _Array_

 Array of objects, each one representing a bar on the graph.
+Must have the same length as `labels`.

 ### **`labels`**

 **type:** _Array_

 Array of strings, each one representing a label on the graph.
+Must have the same length as `data`.

 ## Optional Props